Asana time tracking integration

 6. Detailed reports

-Everhour let you organize reported time using various information from Asana such as tags, sections, or custom fields.
-So you can dive deeper into analysis to get more accurate results.
+Asana time tracking reports let you organize reported time using various information from your Asana tasks such as tags, sections, or custom fields.
+So you can dive deeper into tracked work hours analysis to get more accurate results.

 How does Everhour integrate with Asana?